Anal sex: everything you’ve ever wanted to know

 The ways in which humans live and experiment with their sexuality are broad and diverse.
 To practise safe and pleasurable sex, trustworthy information is essential because it enables us to make informed decisions that feel right for ourselves.
 In that sense, every sexual practice requires the mutual consent of the people involved.

-In this article you'll read about anal sex practices in depth, including its history, some useful recommendations, and the possible risks involved.
+In this article you'll read about anal sex practices, including its history, some useful recommendations, and the possible risks involved.

 Anal sex in history